-When you borrow money, it's important to understand what's at stake.
+When you borrow money, it's crucial to understand the potential risks.
 What happens if you fail to repay the loan?

-With a recourse loan (or recourse debt), you are personally liable for any unpaid debt, and the lender can take action to collect – even after seizing collateral.
-With a non-recourse loan, by contrast, the lender does not have as many options, so the bank is taking more risk.
+With a recourse loan (or recourse debt), you are personally liable for any unpaid debt.
+Perhaps most importantly, the lender can take action to collect any unpaid balance—even after seizing collateral.
+With a non-recourse loan, by contrast, the lender does not have as many options, so the bank takes more risk.

 Collateral and Sales Proceeds

+With most loan contracts, you agree to pay off the debt according to a specified payment schedule.
 For example, a home loan has monthly payments that often last 15 or 30 years.
 If you stop making payments, you eventually default on the loan.
-Depending on your loan (and state law), lenders might have several options for collecting on an unpaid loan balance.
+Depending on your loan (and state law), lenders might have several options for collecting on an unpaid loan balance:

-Take collateral: if you used collateral to get approved, lenders can almost always take the collateral, sell it, and use the proceeds to pay themselves back.
-Common examples of this action include foreclosure with home loans and repossession for unpaid auto loans.
+- Take collateral: If you used collateral to get approved, lenders can often take the collateral, sell it, and use the proceeds to pay themselves back.
+Common examples include foreclosure with home loans and repossession for unpaid auto loans.

-If a loan is a recourse loan, lenders can continue to try and collect after taking collateral.
-A creditor can win a deficiency judgment, which is a legal action allowing them to take other legal actions.
+If a loan is a recourse debt, lenders can try to collect an unpaid balance after taking collateral.
+A creditor can win a deficiency judgment, which is a legal action allowing them to take additional legal actions.
 Typical activities include:

-- Levies: creditors can take assets that were never pledged as collateral in some cases.
-For example, creditors might be able to take money from your bank account or get an interest in property that you own.
+- Levies: Creditors can take assets that were never pledged as collateral in some cases.
+For example, creditors might be able to take money from your bank account or get an interest in the property that you own.

 Identifying Loan Types

-Meet with a local attorney or tax adviser to be certain whether you have a recourse loan or a non-recourse loan.
-However, you can use the information below for discussion.
+Meet with an attorney or tax adviser to verify if you have a recourse loan or a non-recourse loan.
+You can use the information below for discussion:

-State laws often dictate whether a loan is a recourse loan or not.
+- State laws: These often dictate whether a loan is a recourse loan or not.
 California is best known as a non-recourse loan state that makes it hard for lenders to sue.
-Some states give lenders flexibility in how they pursue defaults, but many lenders choose not to sue because defaulting borrowers often don’t have much to sue for.
+Some states give lenders flexibility in how they pursue defaults, but lenders might choose not to sue because defaulting borrowers often don’t have funds available to pay off the debt.

-Purchase loans for your primary residence are most likely non-recourse loans in non-recourse states.
+- Purchase loans: If you borrow for your primary residence, these are most likely non-recourse loans in non-recourse states.

 Recourse Loans and Taxes

-Non-recourse debt is good news when it comes to limiting actions that creditors can take.
+If you default on a loan, your tax liability may depend on the status of your loan.
+Non-recourse debt could be favorable when it comes to limiting actions creditors can take.
 Unfortunately, you might get an unexpected tax bill as a result of unpaid debt.